Mike Teeter: Professional career

-Later years and honors
+Later life and honors

 At the end of November 1996, after retiring as a player, Teeter was hired as the defensive line coach for the Indiana Hoosiers football team under head coach (and former Michigan assistant coach) Cam Cameron.
-Having been a teammate of Jim Harbaugh at Michigan, he served beside Jack Harbaugh as fellow assistant coaches on the Indiana staff.
+Having been a teammate of Jim Harbaugh at Michigan, he served beside John Harbaugh as fellow assistant coaches on the Indiana staff.
 He served in that position for the 1997 Indiana Hoosiers football team that compiled a 2–9 record and allowed opponents to score 359 points (32.6 points per game).

-In 1988, Teeter returned to Fruitport, Michigan and became involved in the real estate business.
+In 1988, Teeter returned to Fruitport, Michigan, and became involved in the real estate business.
 He co-founded Capstone Real Estate in 2004.
 Teeter was inducted into the Muskegon Area Sports Hall of Fame in 2004.

-Personal life

-Teeter is married and has three children with his wife, Kim, and now coaches at Western Michigan Christian High School.